hason29/Windows-Optimization-Toolbox/README.md

 • Only use MSI Mode if you have a NVIDIA/AMD graphics card!

-# Revert
-You can use system restore point created in the beginning of the script to revert changes

 # Disclaimer
 I do NOT take responsibility for what may happen to your system!
 Run script at your own risk!